Factbox: Sanctions imposed on Iran

 -- The third increased travel and financial curbs on individuals and companies.
 It expanded a partial ban on trade in items with both civilian and military uses to cover sales of all such technology to Iran.
 In September 2008, the Security Council unanimously adopted a resolution again ordering Iran to halt enrichment.
 Iran again disregarded the order.

--- A Security Council resolution passed on June 9, 2010, called for measures against new Iranian banks abroad if a connection to the nuclear or missile programmes was suspected.
+-- A Security Council resolution passed on June 9, 2010, called for measures against new Iranian banks abroad if a connection to the nuclear or missile programs was suspected.

 -- It expanded a U.N. arms embargo against Tehran and blacklisted three firms controlled by IRISL and 15 belonging to the Islamic Revolutionary Guard Corps.
-The resolution called for setting up a cargo inspection regime similar to one in place for North Korea.
+The resolution called for setting up a cargo inspection regime.